 29. Ivor Wilks, The Northern Factor in Ashanti History (Legon, Ghana: Institute of African Studies, University of Ghana, 1961); Asante in the Nineteenth Century: The Structure and Evolution of a Political Order (London and New York: Cambridge University Press, 1974).

 30. Meyer Fortes, The Dynamics of Clanship among the Tallensi; The Web of Kinship among the Tallensi; Oedipus and Job in West African Religion (Cambridge: Cambridge University Press, 1959); Religion, Morality, and the Person: Essays on Tallensi Religion (Cambridge: Cambridge University Press, 1987).
-The role of the family in Dagbamba political and religious practice is also discussed in John Chernoff, “Spiritual Foundations of Dagbamba Religion and Culture”; an authorized version of the essay is available at http://www.johnchernoff.com/assets/Spiritual_Foundations_of_Dagbamba_Religion_and_Culture.pdf.
+The role of the family in Dagbamba political and religious practice is also discussed in John Chernoff, “Spiritual Foundations of Dagbamba Religion and Culture.”
+The legitimate and authorized version of the essay is available at www.johnchernoff.com in HTML and PDF formats.

 31. A. W. Cardinall, The Natives of the Northern Territories of the Gold Coast: Their Customs, Religion, and Folklore (London: George Routledge & Sons, [1925]); R. S. Rattray, The Tribes of the Ashanti Hinterland, vol. 2 (Oxford: Clarendon Press, 1932); Madeleine Manoukian, Tribes of the Northern Territories of the Gold Coast, Ethnographic Survey of Africa: West Africa, part 5, ed. by Daryll Forde (London: International African Institute, 1952).